ampize/docs/content/docs/guides/datamodels.md

 ### Many to Many
 <br>

-A many to many relation between two object types can be established through a third type.
+A many to many relation between two object Types can be established through a third Type.

 <br>